Brian Taylor (filmmaker): Career

 Taylor attended the Los Angeles Film School in Hollywood and began his career as a cinematographer, working on independent films and low-budget shorts.
 In the early 2000s, Taylor united with Mark Neveldine to form the directing team Neveldine/Taylor.
 Known for their aggressive, high energy camerawork, the team signed with @radical.media in 2004 as commercial directors.
 They shot campaigns for Nike, Powerade, Budweiser and many others before moving to the big screen in 2006 with their first feature, Crank.

 According to Taylor, the high adrenaline Crank was written as "an attack on studio filmmaking."
-The film spawned a sequel, Crank: High Voltage (2009) that Quentin Tarantino called “The Gremlins 2 of action movies.”
+The film spawned a sequel, Crank: High Voltage (2009) that Quentin Tarantino called "The Gremlins 2 of action movies".
 The team pioneered the RED ONE camera on the dystopian science fiction mashup Gamer (2009), then trekked across Europe with Nicolas Cage on Ghost Rider: Spirit of Vengeance (2011).

 In February 2012, Taylor signed a seven-figure deal with Sony Pictures to write and direct a film adaptation of the Twisted Metal video game series.
-The film has not yet been produced.
+In September 2017, Brian Taylor confirmed that Sony had passed on the Twisted Metal film, feeling the series fanbase did not warrant the higher budget it would have cost to realize it.

 In 2016, Taylor teamed up with Grant Morrison to adapt the graphic novel Happy! for Original Films.
 The series premiered on SyFy in 2017.
-Brian and Grant went on to adapt Aldous Huxley's masterpiece Brave New World with Amblin/UCP as a USA series in 2018.
+Brian and Grant went on to adapt Aldous Huxley's Brave New World with Amblin/UCP as a USA series in 2018.